 24. Never Have I Ever

 In this game, the names of your team or group members are put down as each takes turns mentioning experiences they’ve never had.
 Before anyone starts, they must start their sentences with “Never have I ever”.
-You’d likely have your team members pointing fingers and giving each other suspicious eyes while everyone laughs.
+You’d likely have your team members pointing fingers and giving each other suspicious looks while everyone laughs.

 25. Wild Goose Chase

-Caption: Wild Goose Chase is an activity perfect for building camaraderie and valuable teamwork among team members
+Wild Goose Chase is an activity perfect for building camaraderie and valuable teamwork among team members

 26. Scavenger Hunt